poc-examples/openshift-oadp/README.md

 AZURE_RESOURCE_GROUP: <base64-encoded-resource-group>
 AZURE_CLOUD_NAME: <Base64EncodedString - "AzurePublicCloud">
 ```

+**Note**: The default cloud name is AzurePublicCloud.
+If you are using a different Azure cloud, make sure to update the AZURE_CLOUD_NAME accordingly.

 ### Create Storage Access Secrets

 Create a Kubernetes secret in the `openshift-adp` namespace containing your Azure Storage Account Key in order to access Azure Blob Storage